 18. In 1950 this woman founded the 'Missionaries of Charity', a Roman Catholic religious congregation which had over 4,500 sisters and was active in 133 countries in 2012.
 The congregation manages homes for people dying of HIV/AIDS, leprosy and tuberculosis; soup kitchens; dispensaries and mobile clinics; orphanages, and schools.

 19. This man was a South African anti-apartheid revolutionary, political leader, and philanthropist who served as President of South Africa from 1994 to 1999.
 He was the country's first black head of state and the first elected in a fully representative democratic election.
 Prior to this he had been held captive for 27 years, mainly on 'Robben Island'.
 His government focused on dismantling the legacy of apartheid by tackling institutionalised racism and fostering racial reconciliation.
-Winner of the 'Nobel Peace Prize' in 1993.
+He was awarded the 'Nobel Peace Prize' in 1993.

-20. Winner of the 'Nobel Peace Prize' in 2014, this woman is a Pakistani activist for female education and the youngest 'Nobel Prize' laureate.
+20. Awarded the 'Nobel Peace Prize' in 2014, this woman is a Pakistani activist for female education and the youngest 'Nobel Prize' laureate.
 She is known for human rights advocacy, especially the education of women and children in her native Swat Valley in Khyber Pakhtunkhwa, northwest Pakistan, where the local Taliban had at the time banned girls from attending school.
 She was shot in the head by the Taliban in 2012, but recovered well after surgery and is now a student in 'Oxford University'.

 22. SONG.
 'Across The Universe', The Beatles - https://www.youtube.com/watch?v=kKP82AZ9zmE